a-lau-gonza/The-Final-Project_F-PALS/README.md

   * for movies, a typical rule of thumb on if it made its money back is 2x the original budget. the extra half is used for marketing.
   * if revenue > (2 * budget) then it made a profit
 * Machine learning skeletons are placed in Tables folder

+### Segment 2
+* Finalize the database
+  * Went with Heroku to avoid charges
+  * Finalized all the joins and columns to be ready for ML integration
+* Continue working on fine tuning the ML algorithms
+* Create a Google slide for presentation